isis3710-uniandes-backup/Team13-back/README.md

 After you have done that, you are all set to execute the project with:

-    npm start
+    node server

- Finally, in order to run the automatic resource tests, run
+ Finally, in order to run the automatic resources tests, run

     npm test